ALIGN-analoglayout/ALIGN-public/compose/README.md

-This directory contains a set of docker services that run the end-to-end ALIGN flow.
+This directory contains a set of docker services that run the end-to-end ALIGN flow using a container-based flow, where individual engines have isolated software environments.

 Either you can invoke the flow from the shell using a working directory, or you can use a make-docker-service to invoke the flow